FACT-Finder-Web-Components/magento2-module/README.md

 Once the feed file is uploaded (using [FTP Export](#ftp-export)), in order FACT-Finder to start serving new data, import needs to be triggered.
 Module allows
 You to enable automatic import which makes FACT-Finder import will be triggered, right after the feed file is uploaded onto FTP server.
 You can also select which of data types should be imported automatically
-- Data (Search)
+- Search
 - Suggest
+- Recommendation

-This is a multiselect field so You can select both of them
+This is a multiselect field, so You can select all of them

 ## Data Export
 In following section You'll get information how, to integrate Your feed with FACT-Finder.
 Feed is built the same way, regardless of chosen method, so You can choose from one of possible methods.

 ### Feed Types
-Modules is capable of exporting feeds in one of the following types
+Module ise capable of exporting feeds in one of the following types
  - Product
  - CMS
  - Category